 Medical transcription and editing is a competitive field these days, and requires superior training and connections to break into.
 Recent technological achievements make it easier for physicians and other healthcare professionals to dictate medical records, and some are taking advantage of speech recognition software to transcribe.
 While it is true that some experienced transcriptionists are experiencing a decline in work because of this, transcriptionists with editing training and experience are still needed to edit the software transcriptions, and it should be noted that not all healthcare professionals are using speech recognition software due to potentials for inaccuracy.

 If you are looking to pursue a career in medical transcription and editing, you should consider programs that include modules on editing to help you gain an edge in this competitive field.
 If you choose to take the Medical Transcription and Editing program from us at CareerStep, make sure you take advantage of our Career Support Services.
 94% of graduates from our Medical Transcription and Editing program get jobs, and some of them through our connections with large companies seeking transcription.

 How do I start working as a Medical Transcriptionist?

 The opportunity to work independently as a contractor is one of the great draws to the profession, whether you choose to contract through a large company, or build your own list of clients.
-You can find clients through medical transcription editing networking sites like MTDaily, as well as freelance websites like upwork.com and groovejob.com.
+You can find clients through medical transcription editing networking sites like MTDaily or dedicated job portals like or freelance websites like elance.com, ifreelance.com, and odesk.com.
 Another way to find work as a medical transcriptionist is to distribute your resume with a cover letter outlining your services to healthcare centers in your city.
 Local clinics may be more than happy to outsource their medical transcription to a local professional.

 How much will I make working as a Medical Transcriptionist?